olutosin007/ezihub/docs/01-branding-and-styling/05-Ezihub-Website-Summary-01.md

 ## 📝 Content Transformation

 ### Complete Content Overhaul
-Every section of the website has been rewritten to reflect EziHub's mission and values:
+Every section of the website has been rewritten to reflect ézíhub's mission and values:

 #### Hero Section
 - **Headline**: "Unlock the power of [verified/proven/vetted/credible] talent"